Commerce, Texas: Transportation

 Commerce is the proposed terminus in the third and final stage for the proposed Blacklands Turnpike, a toll road that would run from far northeastern Dallas County, through Collin and Rockwall counties, as a faster way to get from Dallas to the major cities in Hunt County.

 Commerce is served by Commerce Municipal Airport.

 Public transit called "The Connection" serves Commerce and all of Hunt County.
 The Connection operates Monday through Friday from 7 am to 7 pm.
-Reservations have to be made one day in advance, and the transit charges $2 ($4 round trip) if the passenger is traveling to a place within the same community or city, and $3 ($6 round trip) if the passenger is traveling from one city or community to another within Hunt County.
-The Connection will also take Hunt County residents to Dallas, as a round trip only: passengers are charged $34, and a minimum of three passengers is required.
+Reservations must be made one day in advance.
+The transit charges $2 ($4 round trip) if the passenger is traveling to a place within the same community or city, and $3 ($6 round trip) if the passenger is traveling from one city or community to another within Hunt County.
+The Connection will also take Hunt County residents to Dallas as a round trip only: passengers are charged $34, and a minimum of three passengers is required.

 Notable landmark

-The most notable landmark of the city of Commerce is Samuel H. Whitley Hall, a 12-story building on the A&M-Commerce campus.
+The most notable landmark of the city of Commerce is Samuel H. Whitley Hall, a 12-story building on the East Texas A&M campus.
 It is the tallest building between Dallas and Texarkana.
 The building is named in honor of former university president Samuel Whitley, who served from 1924 to 1946.
 The 146 ft building serves as a dormitory for traditional freshmen on campus.